deysipaniagua7/nosql-challenge/README.md

 The “nosql-challenge” folder contains the following:

-•	“Resources” subfolder: Holds the “establishments.json” file dataset .
+•	“Resources” subfolder: Holds the “establishments.json” file dataset.

+•	“NoSQL_setup_starter”: Holds my code for parts 1 and 2 of the challenge.

 •	“NoSQL_analysis starter”: Holds my code for part 3 of the challenge.

-•	“NoSQL_setup_starter”: Holds my code for parts 1 and 2 of the challenge.

 Please note, I used in-class activities/notes and the following resources to complete my assignments: